kapitanov/code-quality-research/README.md

 There is an ongoing debate in the software development community about one specific code quality issue: should we use comments in our code or not?
-While some people say that comments are a mispractice and should be avoided by writing self-explanatory code, others prefer to comment their code nevertheless.
+While some people say that comments are a malpractice and should be avoided by writing self-explanatory code, others prefer to comment their code nevertheless.

 Before taking any sides in this debate, I wanted to gather some data on the topic.
 Especially I wondered how many comments are there in the codebases of popular and well-established open source projects.
 I suppose this might be a good indication on the topic.
-Since these projects are well-known and well-established and they exist and are begin developed, improved and maintainted for a signficant time, their development processes and practices are at very least good enough to be considered as a reference.
+Since these projects are well-known and well-established and they exist and are begin developed, improved and maintained for a significant time, their development processes and practices are at very least good enough to be considered as a reference.

-## Methodics
+## Methodic

 I've decided to use a simple metric to measure the code quality:
 _a relative amount of comments in the code (relative to overall amount of code)_.